moonbitlang/moonbit-docs/moonbit-docs/docs/build-system-tutorial.md

 }
 ```

-This code tests the first five terms of the Fibonacci sequence. `test { ... }` defines an inline test block.
-The code inside an inline test block is executed in test mode.
+This code tests the first five terms of the Fibonacci sequence. `test { ... }`
+defines an inline test block.
+The code inside an inline test block is executed
+in test mode.

-Inline test blocks are discarded in non-test compilation modes (`moon build` and `moon run`), so they won't cause the generated code size to bloat.
+Inline test blocks are discarded in non-test compilation modes (`moon build` and
+`moon run`), so they won't cause the generated code size to bloat.

 ## Stand-alone test files

-Besides inline tests, MoonBit also supports stand-alone test files.
-Source files ending in `_test.mbt` are considered stand-alone test files.
-They will be included in test mode only.
-You can write inline tests and test utilities in these stand-alone test files.
-For example, inside the `lib/fib` directory, create a file named `fib_test.mbt` and paste the following code:
+Stand-alone tests are included in test mode only as well.
+You can write inline
+tests and test utilities in these stand-alone test files.
+For example, inside
+the `lib/fib` directory, create a file named `fib_test.mbt` and paste the
+following code:

 `lib/fib/fib_test.mbt`